GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 Suppose you're looking for an overall less expensive option, and you want to use the webinar feature.
 Then, your best option is GetResponse, but remember, you only get basic email automation on the lower plans, and each email counts towards your subscriber limit for each list it is on.Try GetResponse

-On the flip side to this, ActiveCampaign is the best choice if you want a more advanced marketing automation tool, a more robust CRM, and advanced reporting data.
+On the flip side of this, ActiveCampaign is the best choice if you want a more advanced marketing automation tool, a more robust CRM, and advanced reporting data.

 You need to weigh the pros and cons of each and decide which is the best for you.